-- In U12 many players are uncertain which position they would like to play.
+- In U14 players should know what position they would like to play.
 Players prefer to play certain positions so if players state their preferred positions then try to draft your team with the positions in mind.
 Try not to end up with too many players who play one position because it disrupts a team when you have to change several players to new positions.
 Many players need almost the whole year to learn a new position correctly and there is little point in doing this unless you can see that this player is better suited for the new position.
 More physically and mentally mature players tend to be the better choice overall.